 Searching for answers online

 A quick glance over the many articles on ‘most popular searches on Google’ (found via Google of course), gives the initial impression our queries are a mixture of tongue-in-cheek curiosity, personal development and philanthropy.

-In recent years, ‘what is twerking?’ ‘how to knit’ ‘how can I help Nepal’ and ‘how to draw’ have topped the Google ‘most searched’ lists.
+In recent years, ‘what is twerking?’ ‘how to knit’ ‘how can I volunteer’ and ‘how to draw’ have topped the Google ‘most searched’ lists.
 But looking in greater depth it is apparent many of us are turning to Google searching for answers to life’s most important and challenging questions.